-In considering possible Victorian Certificate of Education (VCE) or Vocational Education and Training (VET) or Victorian Certificate of Applied Learning (VCAL) program, students should ask lots of questions.
+In considering possible Victorian Certificate of Education (VCE) or Victorian Certificate of Education Vocational Major (VCE VM) pathways, students should ask lots of questions.
 We recommend that they talk to their parents, siblings, relatives, neighbours, friends, teachers and other adults about the subjects that they enjoyed at school, their areas of work and how they have got to where they are now.